PSSGAMER/SuperSexySteam/README.md

 # SuperSexySteam

-This is a tool that tricks makes use of the cache feature of steam to download games, and works in conjuction with GreenLuma.
+This is a tool that makes use of the lack of verification to download games, and works in conjuction with GreenLuma.
 This is a beta release.
 I have packed GreenLuma by Steam006 with my code for convinience.
-This is not professional, and Steam006 can contact me and I will remove it.
+Steam006 can contact me if they have issues with it and I will remove it.
 The eventual plan is to move away from GreenLuma due to its closed source nature and implement my own emulator.
-This will be done once my scripts are refined to perfection

-The README is a WIP
+I don't have enough knowledge currently to do so

+## ⚠️ Why is this in Beta?

+This project is currently in beta due to compilation challenges.
+I'm experiencing trouble compiling all the code into a single executable file (.exe).
+Once I'm able to successfully compile everything into a standalone executable, I will release the official v1.0.
+Until then, the project remains in beta and requires manual setup with Python dependencies.
+I will look into any PRs that help me with this, and also with anything in general.
+If you have an improvement, dont hesitate to make a PR

 ## 🚀 Getting Started